kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

 - I discovered this year that two of my submissions (in fact, the only two I had submitted) were accepted to workshops at NeurIPS!
 Furthermore, one was a painting and writing based on work and reading groups I had been engaged in over summer, and the other was research I was working on with my advisor.
 So somehow I had managed to get both a painting and scientific work into workshops at NeurIPS this year!
+- Both were really well received, and I'm super happy the way it worked out.
+Several people stopped by to comment on and ask questions, and for the painting, people expressed strong support for some of the conversations in the piece and engaged awesomely.
+I'm so happy!
+  It seems like it's one of the first spaces I've been able to bring all of myself.
+For most of my life, I've felt like I've had to choose one or the other.
-- That was exciting.
+- That was all exciting.
 For one I was a first author (in fact, the sole author), and for the other, I was second author.
 So that was pretty cool!
 I'm quite pleased that I went from entering this new world just a year ago to being so engaged!
 Finally, I moderated two Q&As for
   WiML; one with Mihaela and another with Rediet, and fed questions for the other Q&As.
 I also moderated a talk with Cyril for BAI, and the topic was completely up my alley!
 AI and art!
 So cool!